Compulsory Police/Safety Checks for HIPPY Home Education Program is required MOE

 It is not made known to parents that tutors might not be police checked and no disclaimers are given warning parents to not leave their children unsupervised with tutors.

-- We are appealing to the Ministry of Education to change this and include Mandatory Police/Safety Checks in all of the Educational Programs given funding by the MOE.
+- We are appealing to the Ministry of Education to change this and include Mandatory Police/Safety Checks in all of the contracts for the HIPPY programs receiving funding by the MOE.

-- We are also appealing to Great Potentials the company who looks after all the HIPPYS in New Zealand to require this from all HIPPY PROGRAMS as a mandatory requirement under their contracts.
+- We are also appealing to Great Potentials the company who looks after all the HIPPYS in New Zealand to require police checks from all HIPPY PROGRAMS as a mandatory requirement under their contracts.

 For the safety of the parents and children on this program police/safety checks for all people being sent into parents homes to deliver these programs in our opinion should be mandatory and enforceable through the MOE via their contract with these organizations regardless of if the VCA (Vulnrable Childrens Act) covers it or not.